HoustonRuby/rails_girls/README.md

 Each of us began our journeys to becoming web developers differently, but we find that a common thread is curiosity and a thirst for learning.

-Today, we will cover
+Today, we will cover:

 1. Building a site like this (screenshot here)
-2. Putting the site online
+2. Ways to put your touch on the site
 3. Ways to keep building and learning

+** Let's get building! **